honzukka/package-explorer/README.md

   * **Parser** ([`parser.js`](../master/src/back_end/parser.js))
   * **User Interface** ([`App.js`](../master/src/front_end/App.js))

 * These are connected by a data-handling module ([`data.js`](../master/src/back_end/data.js)).
-Its purpose is to load file content either from user upload or from a server-stored mock file, have the parser process it and return it back to the user interface in a suitable data structure (aka The Map):
+Its purpose is to load file content, have the parser process it and then return it back to the user interface in a suitable data structure (aka The Map):

 ```
 Map(